table of contents Table of contents

 npx checkly env pull -f

-Pull all environment variables to the .env file and overwrite it if it already exists.
+Pull all global variables to the .env file and overwrite it if it already exists.

 npx checkly env ls

-List global environment variables.
-This command does not list environment variables on group or check level.
+List global variables.
+This command does not list variables on group or check level.
+For secrets, only the key name will be shown, not its value.

 checkly env ls